mjit584/2019/content/pages/greater-than-death/index.md

 <!-- 2nd photo goes here - Marbis and daughter at clinic -->
 {{< photo-caption "pages/greater-than-death" "photo-caption-2" >}}

 Eventually, doctors presented Marbis Georgina with a solution: they could perform three  separate surgeries on Judy to remove the tumor and reconstruct her lip.
-Each would cost $1,500 USD.
+Each would cost USD $1,500.

 Since inflation in Venezuela is increasing drastically every day, Marbis Georgina had to make a decision.
 And with that, she decided to move to Medellín with her daughters.